Rottweiler vs Kangal: The Ultimate Showdown of Guard Dog Breeds

 Kangal

-Kangals are known for their loyalty, intelligence, and protective nature, as well as their ability to work in harsh environments and protect their flock from predators.
-Kangal dogs are one of the best watchdogs.
+Kangals are known for their loyalty, intelligence, and protective nature.
+They can also work in harsh environments and protect their flock from predators, making them among the best watchdogs.

 They are very territorial and protective about their property, so they will alert you if they sense something different.
 They are exceptionally loyal, and they have no problem intimidating a potential threat or barking at something they deem amiss until their owner has been alerted.